Jyothireddy-pula/SynapseFlow-AI/README.md

 Set `USE_EMBEDDINGS_QDRANT=1` in your .env to enable OpenAI embeddings upserts into Qdrant when Memory.add is called.

-## Renamed to SynapseFlow AI
-This repository has been renamed from LightAgent to SynapseFlow AI.
-All code, package names, and docs updated accordingly.

 New features in this release:
 - Frontend with auth and SSE streaming UX
 - Embeddings->Qdrant end-to-end